New Zealand Playwrights’ Agent. Advisor. Bookshop.

 Incorporated Society members (made up of past Board Members and Playmarket Directors) meet annually to review activities, receive the annual report and elect the Board.
 During the year the Board meets at least four times a year to determine policy, establish the budget and monitor the activities of the organisation.
 The current Board comprises:

-Board members: Catherine Fitzgerald (Wellington), Pip Hall (Auckland), Alister McDonald (Dunedin), Peter Rutherford (Christchurch), Jason Te Kare (Auckland), Brent Thawley (Wellington), Stephanie Van Der Wel (Auckland.)
+Board members: Danielle Grant (Auckland), Pip Hall (Auckland), Alister McDonald (Dunedin), Mishelle Muagututi'a (Wellington), Peter Rutherford (Christchurch), Jason Te Kare (Auckland), Brent Thawley (Wellington), Stephanie Van Der Wel (Auckland).

 Playmarket receives major funding from Creative New Zealand’s Arts Leadership Investment (Toi Totara Haemata) programme.
 We also receive funding from Foundation North.
 Their support is vital to our operation.